Clinical Component

 Full-Spectrum Medicine Without Corporate Constraints

 Picture yourself practicing medicine with the breadth and autonomy that drew you to family medicine in the first place.
-Here, you won't be relegated to quick refills while specialists handle everything interesting – instead, you'll manage complex diabetes, perform joint injections, conduct minor procedures, and truly own your patients' care from prevention through chronic disease management.
-Your typical day flows at a sustainable pace of 15–20 patients, with 40-minute new visits and 20-minute follow-ups that actually allow time for meaningful conversation and thorough care.
+Here, you won't be relegated to quick medication refills while specialists handle everything interesting – instead, you'll manage complex diabetes, perform joint injections, conduct minor procedures, and truly own your patients' care from prevention through chronic disease management.
+Your typical day flows at a sustainable pace of 15-20 patients, with 40-minute new patient visits and 20-minute follow-ups that actually allow time for meaningful conversation and thorough care.

-• Procedure Opportunities: Joint injections, skin biopsies, suturing, toenail procedures, IUD insertions, Nexplanon placement
+• Procedure Opportunities: Joint injections, skin biopsies, suturing, toenail procedures, IUD insertions, Nexplanon placement – keep your procedural skills sharp

 © Copyright 2023 Pacific Companies.
 All Rights Reserved.